tmweiskittel/tmw_analysis_emseq/README.md

 - Update the `README.md` badges.
 Add or remove badges for `conda`/`singularity`/`apptainer` usage depending on the workflow's [deployment](#deployment-options) options.
 - Do not forget to also adjust the configuration-specific `config/README.md` file.

+- remove methyldackel rule from this pipeline and add to analysis

 ## Troubleshooting
 To address enviorment build errors related to Mayo WSS SSL decryption
 ```bash